 I have personally seen a Rapid Rescore improve someone’s credit score enough so that we were able to go from not doing a loan to full loan approval.
 20 – 60 point jumps in your credit score are not uncommon, and if the disputed item is significant, then your credit score jump could be much higher than that.

 The better credit score allowed the borrower to lock in a better mortgage rate.

 I Need To Do A Rapid Rescore; What’s Next?

 The first step is to review your credit report with an experienced Loan Officer (like me!).
 Someone who has done this before and has at least five years of experience as an MLO (Mortgage Loan Originator).
 The Loan Officer will be able to explain what can/should be disputed and what is needed for that dispute to be successful.

-Once you and your Loan Officer have discussed how to proceed then the next step is to provide your documentation so the Loan Officer can file the claim with the credit report provider.
+Once you and your Loan Officer have discussed how to proceed, the next step is to provide your documentation so the Loan Officer can file the claim with the credit report provider.

-After that, it’s just a waiting game and you should hear back within 72 hours of the claim being filed.
-It’s important to remember this; if you are disputing balances it’s important that you remember to not use those credit cards until after your Loan Officer says it’s ok (after the 72 hour waiting period.
+After that, it’s just a waiting game, and you should hear back within 72 hours of the claim being filed.
+It’s important to remember this; if you are disputing balances, you must remember not to use those credit cards until after your Loan Officer says it’s ok (after the 72-hour waiting period.